 These various school-wide fundraisers support the school, and are intended as a way to keep tuition as low as possible.
 Each family (not each student) is assessed a flat $800 “fundraising fee” each year.
 This fee may either be paid in its entirety, or if a family so chooses, they make take part in a variety of fundraising activities which generate profit.

 Each family’s profit dollars are then applied against the family’s $800 annual obligation.
 One half of any excess profit dollars over the family’s $800 minimum commitment are credited against the family’s total tuition due.
-Please consult our School Handbook for details.
+Please consult our 2018-2019 Guide to School Fundraising for details.